fit-n-risju/website-cms/src/pages/recipe/worlds-best-performance-breakfast.md

 titleEN: "World's best performance breakfast "
 titleDE: Das weltbeste Sportler - Frühstück
 date: 2020-05-04T16:06:04.839Z
-descriptionEN: Breakfast Chris
+descriptionEN: The perfect breakfast, start the day right!
-descriptionDE: Frühstück Chris
+descriptionDE: "Das perfekte Frühstück, starte den Tag richtig! "
 featuredimage: /img/breakfast.png
 introEN: "Here you have an energetic and healthy breakfast with oatmeal.
 A quick note about oatmeal: There are many healthy ingredients in oatmeal, such as